ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-api/index.md

 ## Options by Chart Type

-AgCharts is primarily configured by an instance of the `AgChartOptions` options - there are three main variations depending on the chart/series type to be rendered:
+AG Charts is primarily configured by an instance of the `AgChartOptions` option, and there are three main variations depending on the chart/series type to be rendered:

 <tabs>
     <expandable-snippet label="Cartesian" interfaceName='AgCartesianChartOptions' overrideSrc="charts-api/api.json" breadcrumbs='["options"]'></expandable-snippet>